Guide to the Best Witcher 3 Builds (Updated for Next-Gen Patch)

 If you want to use this build early on, you can start with a strong attack build with Bear School Techniques before heading into the Signs and Alchemy trees.

-Bloodbath Build (Combat/Dodge)
+Bloodbath Build (Most Challenging)

 Recommended level: 35+ / Total skill points needed: 57~